Andrew67/ddr-finder/README.md

 ddr-finder
 ==========

-HTML5 DDR Locator Application (targeted at Mobile); could be modified into a general location finder.
+DDR Locator Application; could be modified into a general location finder.

+This repo used to host a basic Web UI, which has moved to https://github.com/Andrew67/ddr-finder-ng

 Live Demo
 ---------
 The official working demo is at https://ddrfinder.andrew67.com/, using data snapshots from multiple sources.

-UI
---
-Using Metro UI responsive CSS; see https://metroui.org.ua/.

 License
 -------